bcgov/ols-geocoder/understanding-match-scoring.md

 1. There is a numeric score between 1 and 100 that is computed for each address match.
 Addresses with a score of 90 or higher are good matches; addresses below 90 are bad matches [P1].

-2. Preliminary analysis of misclassification rates (e.g., false positives and false negatives) suggest there are too many false negatives and some false positives [P2].
+2. Preliminary analysis of misclassification rates (e.g., false positives and false negatives) suggests that Geocoder 4.0 has too many false negatives and some false positives [P2].
+Geocoder 4.1 has much fewer false negatives.

 3. For good matches, a score of 100 indicates a perfect match, a score of 95-99 indicates a very good match and a score of 90-95 indicates a good match.
 For bad matches, a score of 1 indicates no match, a score of 2-79 indicates a very bad match, and a score of 80-89 indicates a bad match [P3].